joshod200/biz/README.md

-# README
+# Biz

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A questions and answers platform built with Ruby on rails

+## Built With
-* Ruby version
+* Ruby on Rails
+* Devise Token Auth

-* System dependencies
+* SQLite3

-* Configuration
+* Rspec

-* Database creation
+* Shoulda matchers

-* Database initialization
+* Factory bot

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## Features

-* Deployment instructions
+* Create question

-* ...
+* View all questions
+* Submit an answer to a question
+* View question and available answers